-As the weather warms and the fuzzy purple crocuses come into full bloom, mountain people everywhere run for cover, paralyzed with fear.
-Why, you say?
+As the weather warms and the grass begins to grow, mountain people everywhere run for cover.
 What could make a redneck/mountain man/ironwoman look like such a pansy?
-Allow us to introduce: Tick Season.
+Allow us to introduce: tick season.

 As threatening as a tick buried neck-deep in your nether-regions may be, the real danger of a tick’s bite is in the possibility of contracting a disease, such as Rocky Mountain spotted fever or Lyme Disease, cases of which have seen growing numbers in Alberta in the past couple of years.

-Now ticks will be ticks, and other than wearing your pants tucked into your socks (which, if you are a gym teacher, luckily you are already one step ahead of the rest of us), there’s not much you can do to keep the little buggers from heading straight for you.
+Now ticks will be ticks, and other than wearing your pants tucked into your socks (if you are a gym teacher, luckily you are already one step ahead of the rest of us), there’s not much you can do to keep the little buggers at bay.
 The trick is to know how to get them out before it’s too late.
 Speed is key.
 Don’t wait until they have eaten half your lunch to start worrying.

 Get Rid of that Tick: Dos and Don’ts

-1. DON’T just rip it out.
-This could mean leaving “head and mouthparts” inside of your body which can cause infection.
-Sick.
+1. Don’t just rip it out.
+This could mean leaving the head and “mouthparts” (eugh) inside of your body which can cause infection.

-2. DON’T try to smother it with Vaseline or to light it on fire.
-The smothering and burning methods are out-dated and are no longer recommended because they stress the tick out, potentially causing it to release toxins into your body.
+2. Don’t try to smother it with Vaseline or to light it on fire.
+The smothering and burning methods are out-dated and are no longer recommended because they stress the tick, potentially causing it to release toxins into your body.

-3. DO use either a pair of tweezers or a home-made fishing line lasso tightened around its head to gently pull the tick away from its hard-fought dinner.
-It’s important to get as close to the skin as possible, and then pull STRAIGHT BACK.
-Apparently, you may have to wiggle the tweezers or lasso in order to get the tick to let go…
+3. Do use either a pair of tweezers or a home-made fishing line lasso tightened around its head to gently pull the tick away from its hard-fought dinner.
+Get as close to the skin as possible, and then pull straight back.
+You may have to wiggle the tweezers or lasso in order to get the tick to let go.

 4. Once it has been removed successfully, tick experts recommend that you light it on fire (ceremoniously, of course) or wrap it in toilet paper and flush it down the toilet.
-On another note, you may want to keep it in a jar in your fridge in the rare case you do begin to develop any kinds of symptoms.
+You may also want to keep it in a jar in your fridge in the rare case you do begin to develop any kind of symptoms.
 It could help doctors diagnose your symptoms if they have the specimen.

 If you have a tick story or anything to add to this quick-fix tick-list, we’d love to hear it.
 Fire away!